-Why do I get an SSLHandshakeFailed error when I try to connect to my Amazon DocumentDB cluster?
+I get an "SSLHandshakeFailed" error when I try to connect to my Amazon DocumentDB cluster.

 Short description

-Secure Socket Layer (SSL) or Transport Layer Security (TLS) configuration is turned on for Amazon DocumentDB clusters by default.
-This means that only encrypted connections are allowed.
+By default, Amazon DocumentDB turns on Secure Socket Layer (SSL) or Transport Layer Security (TLS) configuration and allows only encrypted connections.
 If your application doesn't use SSL/TLS connections, then use a custom Amazon DocumentDB cluster parameter group to turn off this option.
-For more information, see Manage Amazon DocumentDB Cluster TLS Settings.
+For more information, see Managing Amazon DocumentDB Cluster TLS Settings.

-Note: TLS is a static parameter and requires a reboot of the cluster for the cluster parameter group changes to take effect.
-For more information, see Modify Amazon DocumentDB cluster parameters.
+Note: TLS is a static parameter.
+You must reboot the cluster to apply all the cluster parameter group changes.
+For more information, see Modifying Amazon DocumentDB cluster parameters.

-• The Amazon DocumentDB cluster or instance was recently renamed, and this caused SSL certificate inconsistency.
+- You rename the Amazon DocumentDB cluster or instance and this causes SSL certificate inconsistency.

-• You connected to the cluster from outside of a virtual private cloud (VPC) with SSH tunneling.
+- You connect to the cluster from outside of a virtual private cloud (VPC) with SSH tunneling.

-• You created an Amazon Route 53 CNAME record of the Amazon DocumentDB endpoint
+- You create an Amazon Route 53 CNAME record of the Amazon DocumentDB endpoint.

 Resolution